privacypatterns/patterns/patterns/Awareness-Feed.md

 <!-- The situations in which the pattern may apply.-->
 <!-- Aspects which constrain the solution, but are not modified by it.
 They affect the impact of different forces.-->

 In a situation where user data is collected or otherwise processed, particularly personal data, many users are concerned about the potential repercussions of their actions.
-Controllers, which have dynamic and evolving services (or products) which users interact with, may share this concern.
+Controllers (e.g.~organizations), which have dynamic and evolving services (or products) which users interact with, may share this concern.
 This may be for legal, ethical, or public appearance reasons.

-These controllers (e.g. organizations) also care about the monetary implications of a solution, often including the opportunity cost of informed users against the risks and profits of over-sharing.
+These controllers also care about the monetary implications of a solution, often including the opportunity cost of informed users against the risks and profits of over-sharing.
 For-profit organizations regularly want to bolster their market share by overcoming competition with state of the art technologies.
 These changes may have important consequences, unintentional or otherwise, for users of the system.
 Controllers want to limit the exposure of these risks to their userbase, even if from a third party, as they are responsible for their data.

 Such controllers may already have in place a [Privacy Dashboard](Privacy-Dashboard), seeking to complement it, or wish to maintain awareness through various other services.
 They likely consider [Lawful Consent](Lawful-Consent) and thus seek to ensure that their users are properly and priorly informed before making regrettable decisions.
 They would nonetheless need to prevent notification fatigue if they were [Preventing Mistakes or Reducing Their Impact](Preventing-Mistakes-or-Reducing-Their-Impact) like in this pattern.